asyncapi/learning-paths/100-level-AsyncAPI-Intro/step3.md

          $ref: '#/channels/capuccinovaMessage'
    ```

-3. **Launch the Protocol**: Save your work (`Ctrl + O`, `Enter`, `Ctrl + X`).
+3. Save your work (`Ctrl + O`, `Enter`, `Ctrl + X`).

-#### Epilogue: The Symphony of the Stars
+## Test your work

-After each chapter, use **AsyncAPI Studio** to validate Chan's YAML documents, ensuring seamless communication with Eve and the new connection to Capuccinova.
-Your dedication and skills have not only kept a friendship alive across galaxies but also opened new interstellar pathways.
-The universe feels more connected thanks to your expertise in crafting these cosmic AsyncAPI communications.
+After each exercise, use **AsyncAPI Studio** to validate Chan's YAML documents.
+After all, you want to ensure seamless communication with Eve and the new connection to Capuccinova!
+Thanks to you, Eve and Chan can now keep their friendship alive by communicating across galaxies.

-#### Review and Intergalactic Comparison

-Compare your final AsyncAPI documents with Chan's original ideas to understand different communication strategies in the cosmos and review your understanding of AsyncAPI.